xindubawukong/xindubawukong.github.io/source/_posts/Build-Blog-on-Github-Pages-with-Hexo.md

 <https://github.com/xindubawukong/xindubawukong.github.io>

 This repo only contains static html files.
+The comments function of the blog is based on the issues of this repo.